 As iridium is considered a minor element, very few people invest in it.
 The best way to enter this market is to trade stocks of the producing companies or to invest in the special funds.

 ISO currency code: XPT.

 Major producers: South Africa is the main producer.
 Others are Russia, Zimbabwe, Canada, United States.

-Today, we know platinum as one of the world's most valuable metals along with gold and silver.
+Today, we know platinum as one of the world's most valuable metals.
 But it wasn't always so.
 At first, people considered it to be a poor-quality silver and used to fake jewelry.

 Over time we came to an understanding that platinum is much rarer than gold and it became a sign of even higher prestige level.

 Limited and expensive edition series of jewelry and watches, highly-privileged credit cards, the highest rewards are usually named "Platinum".
 And even though today gold is more costly and has more application areas, platinum holds its status of the wealth sign.

 Until 2018 platinum was widely used for catalytic converters in diesel vehicles.
 But after Dieselgate, the automotive industry prefers palladium and rhodium as they are more effective.

 Among other industries, which use this metal, are dentistry, weaponry, aeronautics, computers, medicine, glassmaking, etc. Such things as laboratory equipment, anticancer drugs, hard disk drives, spark plugs, turbine engines involve platinum.
 But it is mostly used for jewelry or as an investment instrument.

 Platinum has a smaller market than gold, but the number of interested investors continues growing.